yamineesh-k/cve_prediction_timeseries/README.md

 plotly
 Installation:

-Clone this repository: git clone https://github.com/[your-username]/predicting-cve-trends.git Install dependencies: pip install -r requirements.txt Getting Started:
+Clone this repository: git clone https://github.com/yamineesh-k/cve_prediction_timeseries.git

+Install dependencies: pip install -r requirements.txt

+Getting Started:

 Navigate to the notebooks/ directory.
-Open the main notebook (e.g., predicting_cve_trends.ipynb) in Jupyter Notebook or a similar environment.
+Open the main notebook (cve_prediction_timeseries.ipynb) in Jupyter Notebook or a similar environment.
 Follow the instructions within the notebook to execute the code and explore model results.

 Contributions and Suggestions:

 Welcome contributions and suggestions!
 Please reach out to me on Linkedin at https://www.linkedin.com/in/yamineesh